21thBaam/Directory/README.md

 # Directory
  Directory of bookmarks [Nodejs and Angular]. <br>
- *I working or playing this project for Fun and Learning more of NodeJS and Angular and differents modules.*
+ *I working or playing on this project for Fun and Learning more of NodeJS and Angular and differents modules.*

 # Version 1.0